cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Setup phase:
   The application layer is responsible for the handshake that makes parties agree on a common CPace cipher suite.

-- This document does not specify which encodings applications use for the mandatory PRS input and the optional inputs CI, sid, ADa and ADb.
+- This document does not specify which encodings applications use for the mandatory PRS input and the inputs CI, sid, ADa and ADb.
 If PRS is a clear-text password or an octet string derived from a clear-text password, e.g. by use of a key-derivation function, the clear-text password SHOULD BE encoded according to {{?RFC8265}}.